lukejagodzinski/meteor-astronomy-behaviors/README.md

-# Astronomy Behaviors for Meteor
+# Behaviors module for Meteor Astronomy

 **Table of Contents**
 - [About](#about)